SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 ## How do I get providers from a source other than the public Registry?

-Of all the default behaviours I described at the start of this post, the only default behaviour we haven't addressed yet is where Terraform actually downloads providers from.
+Of all the default behaviours I listed previously, the only default behaviour we haven't addressed yet is where Terraform actually downloads providers from.

 Terraform defaults to using the public Registry, but **private Registries** are also an option.
 This may be required if a company has created a provider to help manage resources using their private, internal APIs and they don't want details of their internal systems to be publically accessible.